mothugget/brainfuck-visualiser/README.md

 # Brainfuck Visualiser
-A small react app to help visualise how to print unicode characters in the esolang brainfuck.'
+A small React.js app to help visualise how to print unicode characters in the esolang brainfuck.'

 [Try it out here!](https://mothugget.github.io/brainfuck-visualiser/)